Drooping or sagging upper arms are commonly seen in the following conditions:

-- After bariatic surgery
+- After bariatric surgery

-Regular exercise may strengthen and improve the underlying muscle tone of the upper arm, but it cannot address excess skin that has lost elasticity or underlying weakened tissues and localized fat deposits.
-If the underside of upper arm appears loose or sagging and full due to excess skin and fat, an arm lift is a choice of treatment.
+Regular exercise may strengthen and improve the underlying muscle tone of the upper arm, but it cannot address excess skin that has lost elasticity or underlying weakened tissues and localised fat deposits.
+If the underside of the upper arm appears loose or sagging and full due to excess skin and fat, an arm lift is a choice of treatment.

 Arm lift (brachioplasty) is a cosmetic surgical procedure to remove excess skin and underlying fat that occurs between the underarm and the elbow.
 This surgery will also reduce the circumference of the upper arms resulting in smoother, tightened skin, a more toned and proportionate appearance.

-Approach to arm lift begins with incision on the inside of the arm or on the back of the arm.
+Approach to arm lift begins with an incision on the inside of the arm or the back of the arm.
 The length and pattern of incision made may vary depending upon the amount and location of excess skin and fat to be removed.
-Depending upon the length and location of incision made for arm lift, this surgery can be divided into:
+Depending upon the length and location of incision made for an arm lift, this surgery can be divided into:

-- Invisible arm lift: excess skin and fat are removed at the arm pit resulting in a short scar within the arm pit crease.
+- Invisible arm lift: excess skin and fat are removed at the armpit resulting in a short scar within the armpit crease.

-- Traditional arm lift: the incision is placed on the inside of the arm or on the back of the arm and extends to just above the elbow.
+- Traditional arm lift: the incision is placed on the inside of the arm or the back of the arm and extends to just above the elbow.